-Dr. Marra of the University of Washington School of Medicine owned stock in Johnson & Johnson and McKesson within the past 12 months.)
+Dr. Marra of the University of Washington School of Medicine has no relevant financial relationships to disclose.)

 Candida became a common central nervous system pathogen in the 1960s with the advent of chemotherapeutic agents, glucocorticoids, and intravenous drugs; candidiasis is now responsible for more than 90% of all clinically significant fungal infections.
 Nearly 50% of the patients dying from invasive candidiasis have CNS involvement (Panackal 2015).
 Meningitis is the most common form of CNS infection.
 The clinical symptoms are highly variable.
 Careful examination of the ocular fundus and the skin provides clues to suspect candida infection.
 There is an increased incidence of both disseminated and CNS candidiasis in newborns, especially premature infants.
 In some specific clinical situations, such as bone marrow transplant recipients or severe burn patients, Candida is the leading cause of CNS infection.
 Diagnosis is often made from biopsy specimens or culture.
 Candida meningitis responds best to intravenous amphotericin B and oral flucytosine.

 • CNS candidiasis is a leading cause of mortality among invasive candidiasis infections.

 • Neonates, patients with neurosurgical intervention, and immunosuppressed patients, including those with neutropenia, diabetes, extensive wounds, hematologic malignancy, people living with HIV (PLWH), organ transplant recipients, and intravenous drug users are susceptible to disseminated infection and, therefore, CNS invasion.